-Students will each reach into a hat or basket and select a quote.
-The teacher will start to play music (some suggestions: "You Got To have Faith" by George Michael, Wavin'
+Students will each reach into a hat or basket and select a quotation.
+The teacher will start to play music (some suggestions: "You Got To Have Faith" by George Michael, "Wavin' Flag" by K'Naan, "It's Not My Time" by 3 Doors Down).